 My reader can consult YouTube for two performances of The Birthday Party.
 Pinter himself appears in one production, filmed by the BBC, that appeared on the TV.

-The late Patrick Magee and Robert Shaw star in the other, a feature film directed by American William Friedkin.
+The late Patrick Magee and Robert Shaw starred in another filming of The Birthday Party directed by American William Friedkin.
 The story concerns a slovenly, solitary man named Stanley Webber, who lives in a seedy boarding-house in an English coastal town.

 Two strangers named Goldberg and McCann also get a room there.
 The have a contract of sorts to ruthlessly break Stanley, for reasons not known.
 Their deconstruction of him causes him to suffer a nervous breakdown.

 Some critics of The Birthday Party, questioned Pinter's using a Jew and a Catholic as the torturers.
 Pinter explained that he used them because Judaism and Catholicism are the two most dictatorial religions in the world.
 One can excuse him for excluding Islam in his assessment, but he lived and died before the era of radical Islam.

 The creepy plot of Birthday Party frightens the viewer because Pinter does not let him understand why Goldberg and McCann want to break Stanley.
 They interrogate him with cold hostility that is as senseless as it is ruthless.
 The demeaning absurdity of it all disheartens the viewer.
 The two men go at Stanley until he screams with anguish.
 As with 1984, a reader marvels that such a play could achieve the popularity it has.

 Starting on page 40, their interrogation of Stanley begins:

 Goldberg: And the day before.
 What did you do the day before that?

 Goldberg: Why are you wasting everybody's time, Webber?
 Why are you getting on everybody's

 wick? [to get on someone's nerves] Why are you driving that old lady off her conk? [to distract